by Hans TenDam

 When we regress our clients to the source of their problems, we most often encounter early childhood experiences, including birth trauma and even traumatic experiences in the womb.
 Also very often, we find past-life experiences, usually traumatic death experiences.
 How do we know those are true?
 Well, apart from metaphysical considerations, the fact that these regressions bring healing to otherwise unsolvable problems, is a strong indication.

 But sometimes we find as the source of the problem evil intentions by other people, often fired by envy or hate.
 In countries like India and Brazil, it is not uncommon to unravel something that we – romantically, but pretty realistically – could call black magic.
 In India we encounter usually Tantric rituals, in Brazil usually Macumba or Candomblê.
-I have come across African sources and Indonesian so
+I have come across African sources and Indonesian sources too.

 In Surinam, a former Dutch colony, with many descendants of African slaves, colleagues were enthusiastic by the possibility of countering and undoing Winti spells.
 In India, I now find such influences in over half of my patients.
 In Europe, such people have been often in former colonies, or had parents who lived or fought in such countries.